...

 External applications of these plants help clean and naturally soothe the skin.
 However, skin beauty depends on our body’s interior and exterior conditions.
 A healthy diet and “clean blood” are required to maintain skin in optimum conditions.

-Herbs for Beautiful Skin
+Herbs for Skin and Beauty

 Cellulitis

 This is an inflammatory process of subcutaneous conjunctive tissues caused by the deposit of toxins and water retention.
-Phytotherapy provides medicinal plants in local applications, which clean skin impurities and other plants that, when taken orally, eliminate excess liquids, and purify the blood.
+Phytotherapy provides medicinal plants in local applications, which clean skin impurities and other plants that, when taken orally, eliminate excess liquids and purify the blood.

-Herbs for Cellulitis
+Herbs for Skin Issues Like Cellulitis

 Acne